long-tai-0925/Discord-Sign-Bot/README.md

 ```
 pip install discord.py
 ```
-  4. Replace "Your_Token" with your Token
+  4. Replace "Your_Token" with your Bot Token  (on line 96)

+  5. Replace "Your_Discord_ID" with your Discord ID  (on line 63 and line 75)

-  5. Use **admin** run the code(Prevent messages from being saved due to insufficient permissions)
+  6. Use **admin** run the code(Prevent messages from being saved due to insufficient permissions)

 ## If there is insufficient permission, it may result in the following error:
 1.